Functional VS. Chronological Resume

 Chronological resume pros

-There are many reasons why people choose a chronological resume as their standard resume template.
+There are many reasons why people choose to use a chronological resume template for their standard resume.
 The biggest reason is that it is compatible with applicant-tracking systems (ATS), which filter through candidates that best match the job.

 Here are some other reasons to use a chronological resume: